xwmx/nb/README.md

 ```

 Installed plugins can be listed with `nb plugins`, which optionally
-takes a name and print full paths:
+takes a name and prints full paths:

 ```bash
 > nb plugins